 Professional Title: Director of the Global Interdisciplinary Studies Program; Associate Professor of Drama Therapy, Coordinator for the Drama Therapy Program, and Expressive Therapies Doctoral Advisor

-Areas of Academic Focus and Expertise: Drama Therapy; Critical Race Feminism; Trauma Studies; Applied Improvisation; Performance Pedagogy; Arts-Based Research; and Cultural Competency
+Areas of Academic Focus and Expertise: Drama Therapy; Critical Race Feminism; Trauma Studies; Applied Improvisation; Performance Pedagogy; Arts-Based Research; Medical Humanities; and Cultural Competency